Movement-DAO/move-docs/docs/peace/governance/template.md

 ---

 *Authors are advised to consider how their proposal will be executed in detail.
-This template is a suggestion—proposal authors can deviate from it. <a href='/downloads/template.md' download>Download here.</a>*
+This template is a suggestion—proposal authors can deviate from it. <a target="\_blank" href='/downloads/template.md' download>Download here.</a>*

 ---